 But in my world, there are a couple of Garlic Bread rules -

 - Number 1 - If you're going to indulge - your partner must do the same.
-Double garlic breath rules each other out ... doesn't it?
+Two garlic breath situations rule each other out ... isn't that right?

 - Number 2 - Never make just one loaf of garlic bread.
 Pop the other one, wrapped in foil, in the freezer and it will be a welcome find the next time you are rummaging for frozen peas.